-This red chile sauce is easy and delicious!
-The flavor is incredible and you won’t ever want anything else!
+This New Mexico red chilli sauce is easy and delicious!
+The flavor is incredible perfect for tacos and enchiladas!

 - Roast the chiles and garlic in a preheated oven for no more than 5 minutes!

 - Remove the chiles and place in a blow filled with water.
 Leave the garlic on the pan and roast for another 10 minutes.